jupyter/notebook/docs/source/security.rst

     :command:`jupyter notebook password` command is added.

-It is possible disable authentication altogether by setting the token and password to empty strings, but this is **NOT RECOMMENDED**, unless authentication or access restrictions are handled at a different layer in your web application:
+It is possible to disable authentication altogether by setting the token and password to empty strings, but this is **NOT RECOMMENDED**, unless authentication or access restrictions are handled at a different layer in your web application:

 .. sourcecode:: python